 Less than one 0%

 One 20%

 Two 40%

 Three 60%

 Four 80%

-Civo 100%
+Five 100%

+Participants must have worked at least 1,000 hours in a calendar year for that year to count towards vesting.
 In addition, participants become fully vested upon retirement, death, or disability.

-Benefits: Upon termination of service due to death, disability, retirement, or separation from service, a participant or his or her beneficiary with a vested balance greater than \$5,000 may elect to receive an amount equal to the value of the participant's vested interest in his or her account or such amounts may remain in the Plan but contributions cease.
+Benefits: Upon termination of service due to death, disability, retirement, or separation from service, a participant or his or her beneficiary with a vested balance greater than \$5,000 may elect to receive an amount equal to the value of the participant's vested interest in his or her account, or such amounts may remain in the Plan but contributions cease.
 The form of payment, selected by the participant or his or her beneficiary, is either a lump-sum distribution or a direct rollover into a qualified retirement plan or individual retirement account.
 A vested balance less than \$5,000 is automatically distributed to the terminated participant or his or her beneficiary in the quarterly period following termination, unless otherwise directed.